 Gartner defines B2B marketing automation platforms (B2B MAPs) as software applications that support demand generation processes at scale.
 B2B MAPs help marketers capture and qualify leads and accounts, orchestrate marketing-driven engagement across the full customer journey, and use analytics to optimize and measure performance.
 B2B MAPs enable marketers to automate a wide range of activities intended to drive new customer acquisition, retention and growth.
-To support the pursuit of new commercial opportunities (from current or prospective customers), marketers use B2B MAPs to generate, prioritize, and manage leads and buying teams across the revenue life cycle.
+To support the pursuit of new commercial opportunities (from current or prospective customers), marketers use B2B MAPs to generate, prioritize, and manage leads and account buying groups across the revenue life cycle.
 This includes the distribution of marketing-generated and qualified leads to sales teams for further pursuit.
+Also, B2B MAPs are used to orchestrate and measure multichannel customer engagement campaigns and programs.
+B2B MAPs enable marketers to design and activate some communication channels natively — most notably, email and web landing pages — and orchestrate customer engagement through other channels via integrations with other tools/platforms.

 Digital asset management software includes capabilities for ingestion, storage, retrieval, collaboration and life cycle management of rich-media assets, including text, graphics, images, videos and audio.

-A digital experience platform (DXP) is an integrated set of technologies designed for the composition, management, delivery and optimization of personalized digital experiences across multiple channels in the customer journey.
-A DXP binds capabilities from multiple applications to allow the creation, orchestration and presentation of seamless experiences.
-It also forms part of a digital business ecosystem via API-based integrations with adjacent technologies.
-DXPs are applicable to business-to-consumer (B2C), business-to-business (B2B) and business-to-employee (B2E) use cases.
+A digital experience platform (DXP) is a cohesive set of integrated technologies designed for the composition, management, delivery and optimization of personalized digital experiences across multiple channels in the customer journey.
+A DXP orchestrates multiple applications to allow the creation, management and presentation of seamless digital experiences.
+It forms part of a digital business ecosystem via API-based integrations with adjacent technologies.
+DXPs serve B2C and B2B use cases.

 Gartner defines personalization engines as technology that enables marketing professionals to identify, set up, conduct and measure the optimum experience for an individual based on knowledge about them, their intent and context.
-Personalization engines apply context about individual users and their circumstances to select, tailor and deliver messaging such as content, offers and other interactions through various digital channels in support of three use cases: Marketing: Delivering the right message to the right audience and in the right context (i.e., tone, timing and channel) to maximize marketing and advertising performance.
-It involves behavioral inference, segmentation, testing, targeting and optimization of marketing campaign content, messaging and engagements across marketing and communication channels.
-Digital commerce: Tailoring content, offers, recommendations and experiences across digital sales channels.
-It includes personalized site search and navigation and customized content across homepages, category landing pages and product detail pages, with the goal of increasing conversion and delivering online revenue growth.
-Service and support: Using customer insight, journey context and user feedback (i.e., surveys and stated intent) to customize online and offline experiences across business functions to reduce customer effort or increase customer satisfaction and advocacy.
+Personalization engines apply context about individual users and their circumstances to select, tailor and deliver messaging such as content, offers and other interactions through various digital channels in support of three use cases: marketing, digital commerce, and service and support.

 The market for social software in the workplace includes software products that support people working together in teams, communities or networks.
 These products can be tailored to support a variety of collaborative activities.
 Buyers are looking for virtual environments that can engage participants to create, organize and share information, and encourage them to find, connect and interact with each other.
 Business use of these products ranges from project coordination within small teams or homogeneous groups, to information exchange between employees across an entire organization.